-The playgrounds at Carr Park and Nibley Park will be under renovation and, therefore, closed as follows:
+The playground at Nibley Park will be under renovation and, therefore, closed as follows:

 Nibley Park Playground: March 26 - May 31, 2018

 Completion date is tentative.
 Please visit this site for future updates.

 General Online Registration for